kyma-project/kyma/docs/event-bus/docs/013-details-service-programming-model.md

 The Event Delivery workflow is as follows:

-1. The Event is published to the Kyma Event Bus from an external system instance in a bound Remote Environment.
+1. The Event is published to the Kyma Event Bus from an external system instance in a bound Application.
 2. The Event Bus checks for the Event subscription and activation.
 It creates an `HTTP POST` request using Event Payload and Metadata.
 3. The Service receives the `HTTP POST` request.
 The Event Metadata is represented in the `HTTP Request Headers` request and the Event Payload is represented in the `HTTP Request Body`.